jolt-community

 }

-would product the following output JSON :
+would produce the following output JSON :

 {